 Natex is dedicated to contributing to a sustainable change and is ready to engage with you on your sustainable journey.

 We are offering several sustainable materials and are continuously adding new sustainable materials.

-Cotton fabric cutting waste from garment factories are collected and shredded into fibre, that are mixed and spun with recycled polyester.
-The cutting waste colours available decides the colours offered at the colour card.
+Cotton fabric cutting waste from garment factories are collected and shredded into fibers, which are then mixed and spun with recycled polyester.
+The cutting waste colours available decide the coulours offered on the colour card.

-This is new yarns and fabrics made from waste materials with no water, chemicals or dye used in the recycling process.
+These new yarns and fabrics are made from waste materials with no added water, chemicals or dye used in the recycling process.

 Certified Recycled Polyester